Tiernebre/pokemon-gen-3-livingdex/README.md

 ### Game

-- Set mode for battles, with level cap enforcement using the lowest level gym leader's pokemon as the cap.
+- Set mode for battles.
+- Can only use Pokeballs in battles.
 - For the main story mode, the teams for each game are randomized with Pokemon I've never used before for some distinct variety and challenges.
-- Can only use Pokeballs in battles.
 - Every Pokemon in must be caught with ONLY a Pokeball.
     - Safari Zone pokemon will need to utilize breeding.